Madhav-MKNC/who-is-online/README.md

 ```
 git clone git@github.com:Madhav-MKNC/who-is-online.git
 ```
-or you can download the zip
+or you can download the zip file.
 * step 2: open chrome and in the url tab type :
 ```
 chrome://extensions